mosip/documentation/docs/android-registration-client.md

       * Go to `User Center Mapping` and add the center for the user and activate it.

-Note: The user should be mapped to the same Zone and Center to which the device was mapped to.
+_Note_ : The user should be assigned to the same Zone and Center as the device.

+### Configuration Guide

+To read through the comprehensive list of configurable properties for the Android Registration Client, refer [Android Registration Client Configuration Guide](https://docs.mosip.io/1.2.0/android-registration-client/android-registration-client-configuration).

+### UI Specifications

+For more details on UI specifications for the Android Registration Client, refer [here](https://docs.mosip.io/1.2.0/android-registration-client/registration-client/registration-client-ui-specifications).